Care and Maintenance

 How to make your hot tub winterproof (not in use for at least six weeks)

-WARNING: Prior to winterising your hot tub, you will need to shock dose the hot tub water as per the instructions in the Water Chemistry section.
-This procedure will help prevent the growth of bacteria, algae and fungi in any areas of the piping that may not be fully free of water after you have drained your hot tub in order to shut it down for a longer period of time.
+WARNING: Prior to winterizing your spa, it will be necessary to super sanitize the spa water as per the instructions in the Water Chemistry section.
+This procedure will help prevent the growth of bacteria, algae and fungi in any areas of plumbing that may not be fully free of water after you drain your spa for its period of winterization.

 Step 1: Drain the water.

-Step 2: Remove the drain plug from the pump(s) and loosen all PVC pipe connections.
-Then open the pump vent valves in the equipment compartment.
-Tighten the drain plugs again, attach the connections and/or close the vent valves only after you start using the hot tub after winter again.
+Step 4: Remove the drain plug from the pump(s) and loosen all PVC pipe unions in the equipment compartment.
+Do not replace the plugs or tighten the unions until the spa is de-winterized.

-Step 5: Secure the hot tub cover with the tie-down and locking systems.
-In areas where heavy snow is expected, place a large piece of plywood (or similar) on top of the hot tub cover to help support the cover against the added weight of the snow.
+Step 7: Secure the cover to the spa utilizing the tie downs and locking system.
+In areas where heavy snow is anticipated, place a large piece of plywood (or its equivalent) on top of the spa cover to assist in supporting the cover with the added weight of the snow.
 Remove snow off the cover following each snow storm.

-WARNING: To avoid water from becoming trapped between the base suction nozzle and the filter pipe, close the shim valve in front of the pump that leads to the filter.
-Use a wet-dry vacuum cleaner to remove the remaining water out of the pipe by placing the vacuum cleaner end over the filter hole.
-In a two-pump hot tub, first remove one filter and then vacuum out the water.
-Or pour 4.5-9 litres of RV antifreeze into the filter hole.
+WARNING: To avoid water from becoming trapped between the floor suction fitting and the filter pipe .
+Use a wet/dry vacuum to remove the remaining water out of pipe by placing the vacuum end over the filter hole.
+In a two-pump spa, first plug off one filter using a tennis ball then vacuum out the water.
+Or pour ½-1 gallons (2-4 liters) of RV antifreeze into the filter hole.
+39

 Low use or no use of the hot tub over a longer period

 There may be certain times of the year when you rarely use the hot tub.
 For these low-use or no-use periods, please proceed as follows:

 No or low use for less than two weeks